Feldar99/Archipelago/worlds/gw2/docs/setup_en.md

 See the [basic multiworld setup guide](/tutorial/Archipelago/setup/en) here on the Archipelago website to learn more.

 ### Where do I get a YAML?
-You can use the [game options page for Guild Wars 2](/games/Guild%20Wars%202/player-options) here on the Archipelago website to generate a YAML using a graphical interface.
+Until this world is released you will have to edit your YAML manually.
+You can either modify the provided template, or generate one using the provided gw2YamlGenerator.exe to create one with triggers for using your existing characters

 ### Joining an Archipelago Game in Guild Wars 2
 1. Start the game and open the BlishHUD window.